 - Many repeating queries – other times, there are no very slow queries, but many fast queries that together take a long time to complete

 When you have written down all of the data related to the slow query, please create a new ticket at our forum and explain your problem.
-Please include the following in your report:
+Please include all the information listed in the bullet points above in your ticket.

-Please copy the content of every tab and share it with us using Pastebin.
+Please copy all the content from the Query screen and share it with us using Pastebin.

 To do this: